brian lee clements

 CREDENTIALS

-I hold a Bachelor of Science in Geophysics (2013) and a Master of Science in Geology (2015).
-I currently work as a professional subsurface geologist for the California Geological Survey.
-While my scientific pursuits are significant, I identify first and foremost as a multidisciplinary artist—one who weaves together an eclectic range of practices to interpret the world from multiple perspectives.
+Brian Lee Clements holds a Bachelor of Science in Geophysics (2013) and a Master of Science in Geology (2015).
+He currently works as a professional subsurface geologist for the California Geological Survey.
+While his scientific career remains significant, Brian identifies first and foremost as a multidisciplinary artist—someone who weaves together a range of practices to interpret the world from multiple perspectives.

 GRAPHIC DESIGN

-I’ve pursued graphic design both formally and informally since my teens.
-Over the decades, I’ve worked in both analog and digital formats, building a skill set that includes custom, hand-coded websites for consultants, artists, and galleries; typographic design for websites and posters; logo and identity systems for independent consultants and private industry; and screen-printed posters for tactical, public interventions.
+Brian has pursued graphic design both formally and informally since his teens.
+Over the decades, he has worked across analog and digital formats, building a skill set that includes custom, hand-coded websites for collectives, galleries, artists, and consultants; typographic design for websites and posters; logo and identity systems for independent consultants and private industry; and screen-printed posters for tactical, public interventions.

-My design sensibility draws from independent magazine layouts, bold poster design, and the interplay of letterforms.
-These influences eventually led me to build a private letterpress studio—complete with a vintage Showcard Press, antique wood type cabinets, and a growing collection of 19th- and early 20th-century metal and wood fonts.
-In this history-rich space, I explore design sensibilities that emerged before the term “graphic designers” even existed, and strive to create letter-based, conceptual art through a tactile, intimate, and more deliberate process—a welcomed pace in our rapidly evolving world.
+His design sensibility draws from independent magazine layouts, poster design, and the interplay of letterforms, with an emphasis on simplicity.
+These influences eventually led him to establish a private letterpress studio in 2023—complete with a vintage, poster-size Showcard Press, antique wood type cabinets, and a growing collection of 19th- and early 20th-century metal and wood fonts.
+Following the destruction of this letterpress studio in the 2025 Eaton Fire, Brian is slowly rebuilding his letterpress practice on a smaller scale.
+In this history-rich space, he explores typographic design that predates the contemporary notion of the “graphic designer” and creates letter-based, conceptual art through a tactile, intimate, and more deliberate process—a welcomed pace in a rapidly evolving world.

 PHOTOGRAPHY

-I first learned analog film photography in the early 1990s and was drawn to the slowness and intimacy of large-format (4x5), available-light, shallow depth of field environmental portraiture with an emphasis on the frame.
-In the early 2000s, I briefly transitioned to medium format (6x6) twin-lens and single-lens reflex (SLR) cameras.
-Now, I primarily use a full-frame digital SLR, but I maintain the same large-format sensibilities.
-My camera serves as both a fine-art image maker and an extension of my independent journalistic pursuits, influenced by the environmental portrait work of Rineke Dijkstra, Judith Joy Ross, August Sander, Richard Renaldi, and Albrecht Tübke.
+Brian dabbled in 35mm film photography in the mid-1980s before formally studying darkroom techniques in the early 1990s, where he was immediately drawn to the slowness and intimacy of large-format (4x5), available-light, shallow depth of field environmental portraiture.
+In the early 2000s, he briefly transitioned to medium format (6x6) twin-lens and single-lens reflex (SLR) cameras.
+Now, he primarily uses a full-frame digital SLR, but maintains the same large-format sensibilities, maintaining an emphasis on the frame.
+His camera serves as both a fine-art image maker and an extension of his independent journalistic pursuits.
+His approach is influenced by the environmental portrait work of Rineke Dijkstra, Judith Joy Ross, August Sander, Richard Renaldi, and Albrecht Tübke.

 WOODWORKING

-I use a hybrid approach to woodworking, combining late 19th- and early 20th-century hand tools with modern machinery.
-Hand-tool techniques invite a closer connection with the wood—revealing its grain, texture, and inherent strength—while power tools expedite the dimensioning of raw lumber.
-From meticulously crafted solid walnut bookcases to custom art frames to cabinet-grade built-ins, each piece is guided by a curiosity for learning, attention to grain, and the practical utility that informs every design choice—all culminating in a personal interpretation of a mid-century modern aesthetic.
+All woodworking tools, hand-made furniture, and custom art frames were destroyed in the 2025 Eaton Fire.
+Prior to this destruction, Brian used a hybrid approach to woodworking, combining late 19th- and early 20th-century hand tools with modern machinery.
+Hand-tool techniques allowed for a deeper connection with the wood—offering close attention to grain, joinery, and material strength—while power tools were incorporated to save time during the dimensioning of raw lumber.
+From meticulously crafted solid walnut bookcases to custom laminate shelves to cabinet-grade built-ins, each piece was guided by a curiosity for learning, attention to grain, and the practical utility that informed every design choice—all culminating in a personal interpretation of a mid-century modern aesthetic.